cesarnml/epic-react-advance-react-patterns/src/my-notes.md

 ### Lesson 05 - State Reducer

 - *The State Reducer Pattern inverts control over the state management of your hook and/or component to the developer using it so they can control the state changes that happen when dispatching events.*
+- Essentially a hook or a component enables the consumer of the hook/component to pass a custom reducer method to fully control state updates

 ### Lesson 06 - Control Props

+- *The Control Props patterns allows users to completely control state values within your component.
+This differs from the state reducer pattern in the fact that you can not only change the state changes based on actions dispatched but you **also** can trigger state changes from outside the component or hoo as well*